Portland Japanese Garden: 1970s

-In the 1970s, additional updates were made to the Garden’s landscape.
-The Moss Garden wasn’t thriving as desired so it was replaced with a Natural Garden, a style known as zoki no niwa.
-A gate, named the “Antique Gate” by the organization, was installed at the foot of the hill leading up to the rest of the Garden.
-This decade also saw the arrival of the Garden’s first koi and the first hosting of its annual O-Bon festival.
+In the 1970s, additional updates were made to the Garden's landscape.
+The Moss Garden wasn't thriving as desired so it was replaced with a Natural Garden, a style known as zoki no niwa.
+A gate, named the "Antique Gate" by the organization, was installed at the foot of the hill leading up to the rest of the Garden.
+This decade also saw the arrival of the Garden's first koi and the first hosting of its annual O-Bon festival.

-The 1970s also saw the visit of Japan Prime Minister Takeo Fukuda in 1978.
-It was reported that he was “surprised and impressed by the size and beauty of the gardens.”
+The 1970s also saw the visit of Takeo Fukuda, the Prime Minister of Japan, in 1978.
+The Oregonian reported that he was "surprised and impressed by the size and beauty of the gardens."

 1980s

 In 1980, the Garden dedicated its Pavilion, a building that had been part of initial design plans but delayed in construction due to lack of funds.
 A ceremony was held on May 18, the same day Mount St. Helens erupted.

 In 1981, the Garden remained open for winter for the first time in its history.
 It has remained open throughout winter since.

 In 1988, Portland Japanese Garden received Nobuo Matsunaga, Ambassador of Japan to the United States.
-He proclaimed the Garden to be “the most beautiful and authentic Japanese garden in the world outside of Japan.”
-Ambassador Matsunaga would also describe the Garden as a “unique treasure.”
+He proclaimed the Garden to be "the most beautiful and authentic Japanese garden in the world outside of Japan" and described it as a "unique treasure."

 1990s

-In the 1990s, one of the few remaining buildings from the old Portland Zoo was demolished and replaced with an updated structure that became the site of the organization’s first Gift Shop.
-It is now the site of the Garden’s Membership Center.
+In the 1990s, one of the few remaining buildings from the old Portland Zoo was demolished and replaced with an updated structure that became the site of the organization's first Gift Shop.
+It is now the site of the Garden's Membership Center.

 In 1996, a Japanese water harp was installed near the Pavilion during a symposium for the International Association of Japanese Gardens held in Portland.
 The symposium, believed to be the first of its kind to be held anywhere, drew 200 people including a delegation from the Garden Society of Japan.

 2000s

-In 2005, Portland Japanese Garden hired Steve Bloom to be its Executive Director.
-He would retire in 2024 as the organization’s CEO after having led the organization for 20 years.
+In 2005, Portland Japanese Garden hired Steve Bloom to be its chief executive director (CEO).
+He would lead the organization for 20 years until his retirement in 2024.

 In 2008, the Garden added regular exhibitions of traditional and contemporary Japanese art to its programming under the supervision of Curator of Culture, Art, and Education Diane Durston.
 The exhibition was The Quiet Voice of Metal & Stone, featuring the work of sculptor Michihiro Kosuge.